alanenglish/Synap-Email-Client/README.md

 # Web Client

-## Run Application
+## Instructions to Run Application

-Quick run the application with command `yard run dev-server`
+Quickly run the application with command `yarn run dev-server`

 Or